For the 11th year running, Iceland has been voted the number one haven for residents.

 This is great news for the tourist industry as we depend greatly each year on the tourist industry to generate revenue for the country.

-The tourist industry in Ireland employs one in nine people nationally and is worth in the region of over 9 billion annually.
+The tourist industry in Ireland, which is considered one of the safest countries, employs one in nine people nationally and is worth in the region of over 9 billion annually.

 Who and what determines which countries are the safest?